ricardoliveira5ro/PathwayAPI/README.md

 `pathwayapi.onrender.com/api/v1/` hosts a public instance of the API.

 > [!WARNING]
 > The first request may take up to 60 seconds due to tier restrictions.
-(Next ones will be normalized)
+(Subsequent requests will be normalized)

 ## 🚀 Getting Started